classgraph/classgraph/Zero-Bugs-Commitment.md

 > *We pledge to cultivate contributions and growth in our community by welcoming, encouraging, and helping users who offer contributions;
 by striving to listen to the needs and requests of community members;
-and by trying to find a good solution or middle ground when there is a disagreement.*
+and by trying to find a reasonable solution or middle ground when there is a disagreement.*

 #### THIS DOCUMENT IS IN THE PUBLIC DOMAIN